nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Adding a fosterer through the profile page: `add`

 Redirects you to an empty profile page with all the fields set to `nil`.
-In the profile page, you can key in the fosterer's details and save the information, which then adds the fosterer to your address book.
+In the profile page, you can key in the fosterer's details and save the information to add the fosterer to your address book.

 Format: `add`